sleemkeen/hospital-management-system/README.md

 ```

 ---
-Created for University Database Assignment
+Created for University Programming Assignment CA 2 Haruna and Pooja